jarrighi/BMD-tasks/README.md

 Search

-* Allow user to match words case-insensitively is desired
+* Allow user to match words case-insensitively
 * Punctuation surrounding words should be ignored